Wander Franco Player Props: Rays vs. Yankees

 Wander Franco At The Plate

-- Franco has had at least one RBI in 32.7% of his games this season (33 of 101), with more than one RBI 12 times (11.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 33.3% of his games this year, Franco has had at least one RBI.
+He's picked up more than one in 11.8% and driven in three or more of his team's runs in four contests.

-- He has scored in 42 games this year, with multiple runs 12 times.
+- He has scored a run in 43 games this season, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.